C-Ramirez-1/Terraform-Getting-Started/Terraform-Getting-Started.md

 }
 ```

-Next, initialize Terraform with the `init` command.
+Initialize Terraform with the `init` command.
 The AWS provider will be installed.

 ```shell
 $ terraform init
 ```

-Check for any errors.
+You shoud check for any errors.
 If it ran successfully, provision the resource with the `apply` command.

 ```shell
 $ terraform apply
 ```

-The command will take a few minutes to finish and will display a message indicating that the resource was created.
+The command will take up to a few minutes to run and will display a message indicating that the resource was created.

 Finally, destroy the infrastructure.